Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems: Theory

 We start with the blind noise variance estimator defined in \fref{est:noisevariance}.
 We have the following key result.
 The proof is given in \fref{app:mainresult}.

 \begin{theorem} Let $\bmy$ be a noisy BCG random vector with PDF as in \fref{def:noisyBCG} and with activity rate

 Then, the average noise variance $\No$ satisfies

-where $\median_Z$ is the median of an entry $z_d$ of $\bmz=|\bmy|^2$. \end{theorem}
+where $\median_Z$ is the median of an entry $z_d$ of $\bmz=\abssquared{\bmy}$. \end{theorem}

-First, we reiterate that in the large-dimension limit, i.e., when \mbox{$D\to\infty$}, the sample median~$\samplemedian(\bmz)$ converges to the true median~$\median_Z$ as established by \fref{lem:convergenceofmedian}.
-Hence, by assuming the large-dimension limit, \fref{thm:mainresult} has the following implications on \fref{est:noisevariance}: (i) Since
+It is important to realize that for $\SNR\to0$ or $p\to0$, the lower and upper bounds in \fref{eq:yummysandwichbound} coincide and equal $\median_Z/\log(2)$.
+Furthermore, we reiterate that in the large-dimension limit, i.e., when \mbox{$D\to\infty$}, the sample median~$\samplemedian(\bmz)$ converges to the true median~$\median_Z$ as established by \fref{lem:convergenceofmedian}.
+Thus, in these two cases the proposed estimate corresponds to the true noise variance $\No=\median_Z/\log(2)$.
+Hence, by assuming the large-dimension limit, \fref{thm:mainresult} has the following key implications on \fref{est:noisevariance}: (i) Since

-where the right hand side (RHS) bound is obtained for $\SNR=0$, the proposed blind estimate $\estimatedNo$ bounds the average noise variance~$\No$ from above, i.e., we developed a pessimistic estimator. (ii) By letting $p\to0$, the left hand side (LHS) and RHS of \fref{eq:yummysandwichbound} coincide and the inequalities in \fref{eq:additionalbound} hold with equality; this implies that the average noise variance will approach the value of the blind estimator for sparse signals (irrespective of the SNR). (iii) By letting $\SNR\to0$, the LHS and RHS of~\fref{eq:yummysandwichbound} coincide and the inequalities in~\fref{eq:additionalbound} hold with equality; this implies that the noise variance will approach the value of the blind estimator at low SNR (irrespective of the signal's sparsity).
+where $(a)$ follows from \fref{eq:yummysandwichbound} and $(b)$ holds for every valid value of $p$ and $\SNR$, the proposed blind estimate $\estimatedNo$ bounds the average noise variance~$\No$ from above, i.e., we have developed a pessimistic estimator. (ii) By letting $p\to0$, we have that $\No=\median_Z/\log(2)$ and the inequalities in \fref{eq:additionalbound} hold with equality; this implies that the average noise variance will approach the value of the blind estimator for sparse signals (irrespective of the SNR). (iii) By letting $\SNR\to0$, we have that $\No=\median_Z/\log(2)$ and the inequalities in~\fref{eq:additionalbound} hold with equality; this implies that the noise variance will approach the value of the blind estimator at low SNR (irrespective of the signal's sparsity).
 In summary, the proposed noise variance estimate is pessimistic but accurate for sparse vectors or in low-SNR scenarios for high-dimensional data.
-While the above observations are only true for our blind estimator in the large-dimension limit and for the noisy BCG model in \fref{def:noisyBCG}, we will use simulations in \fref{sec:results} to demonstrate the accuracy of \fref{est:noisevariance} for finite (and small) dimensions~$D$ and showcase an application example for channel denoising in multi-antenna mmWave systems.
+While the above observations are only true for our blind estimator in the large-dimension limit and for the noisy BCG model in \fref{def:noisyBCG}, we will use simulations in \fref{sec:results} to demonstrate the accuracy of \fref{est:noisevariance} for finite (and small) dimensions~$D$ and showcase an application example for channel-vector denoising in multi-antenna mmWave communication systems.